What is Oktoberfest Beer? And what makes it Special?

 But there is a difference.

-Unlike the pale and drier tasting official German beers, the American style beer is more amber in color, also known as the Marzen style.
-The Marzen style is closer to the beer that they served during Oktoberfest in the late 1800s.
+Unlike the pale and drier-tasting official German beers, American-style beer is more amber in color, also known as the Marzen style.
+Then again, the Marzen style is closer to the beer that they served during Oktoberfest in the late 1800s.
 Attendees of Oktoberfest at the start of the 1800s enjoyed a beer with a very dark color, or a Dunkel lager.
-Since then the beer has become lighter, to a Helles or Wiesn golden pale lager, which is what they currently serve.
+Since that time, the beer has lightened to a Helles or Wiesn golden pale lager, which is what they currently serve.

 what is oktoberfest beer